CV

 - Implementing a GDPR-compliant PII data sharing/audit platform including work with Clojure, Node.js, Vue, Kubernetes, Docker, Jenkins and AWS (ECS), including writing documentation and technical specifications

-- Test/devops lead for a financial project including an iOS and Android React Native app, Kotlin/Golang backend, Python and Kubernetes
+- Test/devops lead for a financial project including an iOS/Android React Native app, Kotlin/Golang backend, Python scripting and Kubernetes

 - Creating a web frontend and scheduling manager for a strategic planning application, using Node.js, Vue.js, Bootstrap, Python, C# and AWS (Elastic Beanstalk, CloudFormation, etc)